Basic Vitamin Information

 What happens when you don't have enough:

 Without enough vitamin A, you may experience poor tooth and bone growth, bad gums, dry, scaly skin and night blindness.
-Poor appetite and fatigue are also symptoms attributed to a lack
+Poor appetite and fatigue are also symptoms attributed to a lack of this essential vitamin.

 What happens if you have too much: